shivamj2001/SQL_ASSIGNMENT/README.md

    - Array output format

 2. **Solution Design**:
-   - Find all valid pairs first
+   - FFind all valid transaction-enquiry pairs (same user, within 30 days)
-   - Filter to keep only earliest per transaction
+   - For each transaction, keep only the earliest qualifying enquiry.
-   - Group transactions by enquiry
+   - Group transactions by their earliest linked enquiry.
    - Format with arrays

 3. **Implementation Steps**: